 Native American tribes and the introduction of white settlers

 For thousands of years, local tribes utilized the endless resources within and around the lake.
-Before the great expansion to the western United States, the Kalispel and Kootenai Tribes would frequently gather around the shores of Lake Pend Oreille in the summer, where they fished, made baskets of cedar, and collected huckleberries.
+Lake Pend Oreille and the surrounding area were traditionally populated by three tribes of Indians: the Kutenai (Ktunaxa), Kalispel (Ql̓ispé ), and the Coeur d’Alenes (Schitsu’umsh).
+Before the great expansion to the western United States, the local tribes would frequently gather around the shores of Lake Pend Oreille in the summer, where they fished, made baskets of cedar, and collected huckleberries.
 These gatherings lasted into the 1930s, but there is no longer any designated tribal land around the lake.
 It is believed that the lake’s modern name came from the French word for “ear pendant,” which may refer to jewelry worn by a Kalispel tribal member they encountered, even though it wasn’t a tribal custom to wear earrings, or to describe the ear-like shape of the lake.

 In the early 1800s, white explorers began to enter the area and realize the surplus of resources around the lake.
+They began to “legally” take over the native lands of the three local tribes under the Homestead Act of 1862.
 These early explorers included surveyors, fur trappers, and gold prospectors.
 In the 1880s, the lake’s largest community, Sandpoint, drew settlers with the opening of the first general store and the introduction of the railroads in the area.
 The railroads helped the population and the industries grow around Lake Pend Oreille.

 How the resources within and around Lake Pend Pend Oreille influenced the surrounding communities